audioplastic/soma/README.md

 The first essential step is to make sure the soma package (the folder named +SOMA) is on the Matlab path.
 If you have just downloaded SOMA and would like to work through the demo script, then just set your present working directory to the directory containing SOMA_demo.m.
 This folder contains the "+SOMA" package directory.
 To get more serious work done with SOMA after you have got the hang of it, you can either...

  - Copy the +SOMA package directory into the working directories of your future projects every time you start a new project.
- - Add the +SOMA package directory to your malab path.
+ - Add the +SOMA package directory to your Matlab path.